TheSubtleArtist/MyHackMe/buffer-overflow.md

 **Known**

--The buffer is 140 bytes
+- The buffer is 140 bytes
+- The 64-bit architecture uses an 8-byte base pointer (rbp)
+- The minimum overflow length is 149 bytes to overflow into the return address

 **Initial Recon**

-Use Radare2 to open the buffer-overflow script (`:> r2 buffer-overflow`), perform initial analysis (`:> aaa`), and
+Use Radare2 to open the buffer-overflow script (`:> r2 buffer-overflow`),
+perform initial analysis (`:> aaa`), and
 enumerate the flagspace (`:> fs`)

 ![Initial Recon 1](assets/buffer-overflow-13-task8-2.png)

 This reveals the entry point of the progra is 0x00400450

-enumerate the flagspaces until there is a reference to the copy_arg function, which is found in the symbols flagspace:
+Enumerate the flagspace `fs <flagspace name>;f` to capture the entry point of the main function and the copy_arg function.

 `:> fs symbols; f`

-The entry point of this function is 0x00400527

 ![Initial Recon 2](assets/buffer-overflow-14-task8-3.png)